-On February 14th, lovers exchange candy, flowers, and gifts in the name of St. Valentine as tokens of their affection.
+February 14th, lovers exchange candy, preserved roses, and gifts in the name of St. Valentine as tokens of their affection.
 Fortunately, you can show your love without breaking the bank.

 Skeptics say the date was chosen in an effort to “Christianize” the pagan celebration of a fertility festival called Lupercalia.
 Fortunately, we no longer sacrifice goats for fertility and dogs for purification to ward off evil spirits so feel free to avoid reading up more on that as that part of the story takes the romantic buzz out of it.
 But the fertility concept can stick around as, during the Middle Ages, it was commonly believed in France and England that February 14 was the beginning of birds’ mating season, so romance really does seem to be in the air.

 The oldest known valentine proof still in existence today was a poem written in 1415 by Charles, Duke of Orleans, to his wife while he was imprisoned in the Tower of London.
 Several years later, it is believed that King Henry V went to the great lengths to impress Catherine of Valois by hiring a writer named John Lydgate to compose a valentine note for her.
 By the middle of the 18th century, it was common for lovers of all social classes to exchange small tokens of affection.
 Improvements in technology made it even easier for people to express their emotions in a time when direct expression of one’s feelings was not encouraged.
 Today, the Greeting Card Association estimates that about 145 million Valentine’s Day cards are sent each year, making Valentine’s Day the second largest card-sending holiday of the year after Christmas.